Centre for Contemporary Arts (CCA)

 350 Sauchiehall Street, G2 3JD

-1867-1868, Alexander “Greek” Thomson (Cat A)
+1867-1868, Alexander “Greek” Thomson (original), Page/Park (renovation) (Cat A)

 CCA curates six major exhibitions a year, presenting national and international contemporary artists.
 We are also home to Intermedia Gallery, showcasing emerging artists.
 Entrance to exhibitions is free.
-During Doors Open Day, CCA’s exhibition will focus on the recently completed archive of Czech new wave filmmaker Ester Krumbachová, examining the broad spectrum of her interests and achievements.
-Join us for a tour of the building and exhibition on Saturday, 11am or Sunday, 1pm.

-Accessibility: CCA has a full accessibility guide available at http://cca-glasgow.com/about-cca/access-statement, and our front of house staff have completed VisitScotland's Accessible Tourism training.
+Accessibility: CCA has a full accessibility guide available here, and our front of house staff have completed VisitScotland's Accessible Tourism training.
 We aim to make the building as accessible as possible but if you feel that you might need some additional information, please get in touch in advance or ask a member of staff on arrival.